 Documents to be provided to the neutral expert

-It is important to realize that the expert is not bound by the rules of evidence, so he can look at all kinds of documents, including documents from the internet, audio and video recordings, unauthenticated photographs, etc, and this evidence will be reflected or even sited in the expert’s report and will be seen by the judge.
+It is important to realize that the expert is not bound by the rules of evidence, so he can look at all kinds of documents, including documents from the internet, audio and video recordings, unauthenticated pictures, etc, and this evidence will be reflected and cited in the expert’s report, which will be seen by the judge.

 The right of a party to obtain the expert’s notes prior to the trial is not settled under the law.
-However many orders of appointment give the parties that right, and unless appealed or stayed, the order of appointment is a court order that must be followed.
+However, nowadays, many orders of appointment give the parties that right, and unless appealed or stayed, the order of appointment is a court order that must be followed.

-With sufficient experience you will be able to determine whether the expert “got it right” or “got it wrong”.
-Although your ethical duties towards your client are the same in either case, if the expert “got it right” you may wish to advise your client to try to settle, while if the expert “got it wrong” you should be thinking about possible disqualification of the expert, or hiring your own expert to rebut the court appointed expert.
-With experience you will have a very good idea as to how thorough a job the evaluator did, and if he followed the appropriate protocols.
+With sufficient experience, you will be able to determine whether the expert “got it right” or “got it wrong”.
+If the expert “got it right”, you may wish to advise your client to try to settle, while if the expert “got it wrong” you should be thinking about making a motion for possible disqualification of the expert, or hiring your own expert to rebut the court-appointed expert.

 Things to look at in that area are, did the expert spend about the same amount of time interviewing each of the parents?
 Did the expert investigate collaterals, especially obvious collaterals?